wolfpld/tracy/README.md

 ## Good practices

 - Remember to set thread names for proper identification of threads.
 You may use the functions exposed in the `tracy/common/TracySystem.hpp` header to do so.
-Note that the max thread name length in pthreads is limited to 15 characters.
-Proper thread naming support is available in MSVC only if you are using Windows SDK 10.0.15063 or newer.
 - Enable the MSVC String Pooling option (`/GF`) or the gcc counterpart, `-fmerge-constants`.
 This will reduce number of queries the server needs to perform to the client.
 Note that these options are enabled in optimized builds by default.

 ## Practical considerations